Daiquiri: Origins

-Daiquirí is also the name of a beach and an iron mine near Santiago de Cuba, and is a word of Taíno origin.
-The drink was supposedly invented by an American mining engineer named Jennings Cox, who was in Cuba (then at the tail-end of the Spanish Captaincy-General government) at the time of the Spanish–American War.
+Daiquirí is also the name of a beach and an iron mine near Santiago de Cuba in eastern Cuba, and is a word of Taíno origin.

+Historians widely agree that the cocktail was invented by an American mining engineer named Jennings Cox, who was in Cuba (then at the tail-end of the Spanish Captaincy-General government) at the time of the Spanish–American War of 1898.
 It is also possible that William A. Chanler, a US congressman who purchased the Santiago iron mines in 1902, introduced the daiquiri to clubs in New York in that year.

 Originally the drink was served in a tall glass packed with cracked ice.
 A teaspoon of sugar was poured over the ice, and the juice of one or two limes was squeezed over the sugar.
 Two or three ounces of white rum completed the mixture.
 The glass was then frosted with a long-handled spoon.
 Later the daiquiri evolved to be mixed in a shaker with the same ingredients but with shaved ice.
 After a thorough shaking, it was poured into a chilled coupe glass.

+The Daiquiri was subsequently refined and popularized by Emelio “Maragato” Gonzalez and Constantino “Constante” Ribalaigua Vert in Havana.